-"Is that how you really feel?"
+"Is that how you really feel?" he asked harshly.

 "There are more important things in the world right now than how I really feel."

-She looked at the gun lying close to his hand and said bitterly, "You have a job to do and I have a life to live.
+Laurel looked at the gun lying close to Cruz's hand.

+"You have a job to do," she said bitterly, "and I have a life to live.
 Let's just get on with it."

-He came off the couch in a single lithe movement and stalked toward her.
-She held her ground, but she couldn't meet his eyes.
+Cruz came off the couch in a single lithe movement and stalked toward her.
+Laurel held her ground, but she couldn't meet his eyes.
 When he was so close to her that she could feel the heat of his body, he stopped.
 Slowly he reached out to touch her cheek.

-At the last instant, she forced herself to turn away.
+At the last instant, Laurel forced herself to turn away.

-"Laurel," he said huskily.
+"Laurel," Cruz said huskily.
 "Honey, I'm sorry."

-She simply shook her head, not trusting her voice.
+She simply shook her head, unable to trust her voice.